 - Section 2.2.
 Union Leave.
 At the Employer's discretion and with fourteen(14) days' written notice to the Village, local Union representatives shall be allowed time off without pay for legitimate Union business, limited to Union-related training and/or national, statewide or area wide Union meetings, and requests for Union leave shall not be unreasonably denied.
 Such Union leave shall not exceed four (4) consecutive days for any specific event.
 Employees may choose to use eligible accumulated paid time off in lieu of taking time off without pay. - Section 2.3.
 Information Provided to Union.
-The Village shall notify the Union at an address designated by the Union in writing of the following personnel transactions involving bargaining unit employees: new hires, discharges, layoffs, and current employees who either enter or leave the bargaining unit.
+The Village shall electronically notify the Union at an email address designated by the Union of the following personnel transactions (within ten (10) calendar days of the action) involving bargaining unit employees: new hires, discharges, layoffs, and current employees whose bargaining unit job titles have changed.